 Tap into investment in R&D

-Catalonia is Spain’s major science laboratory, with over 1.52% of GDP going to R&D, its output is a quarter of the nation’s total, and nearly 1% of world production - on a par with Finland and Scotland.
-Nature magazine coined the phrase “Catalan Scientific Power” recognising its significant contribution in fields like medical research.
+Nature magazine coined the phrase “Catalan Scientific Power” recognising Catalan significant contribution in fields like medical research.
 In fact, six of Spain’s leading clinical research units are in Catalonia.

 An example of Catalan Scientific Power is the Biocat Foundation.
-Created in 2006 at the behest of the Government of Catalonia and the Barcelona City Council, Biocat brings together representatives from all areas of the biomedicine and biotechnology sector: Administrations, universities, research centres, companies and support bodies.
-Its aim is to create a strong research environment, an active transfer of knowledge and a dynamic business ecosystem.
+Created in 2006, Biocat brings together representatives from all areas of the biomedicine and biotechnology sector to create a strong research environment, an active transfer of knowledge and a dynamic business ecosystem in these areas.

 Tap into prestigious science parks and cutting edge scientific facilities

-Catalonia has a number of leading science parks linked to prestigious universities and medical facilities, such as: Barcelona Science Park (PCB), Barcelona Biomedical Research Park (BBRP), UAB Research Park (PRUAB), and August Pi i Sunyer Institute for Biomedical Research (IDIBAPS).
+Catalonia also has a number of cutting edge 14 science & technology parks linked to prestigious universities and medical facilities.
+Among them, Barcelona Science Park (PCB), Barcelona Biomedical Research Park (BBRP), UAB Research Park (PRUAB), and August Pi i Sunyer Institute for Biomedical Research (IDIBAPS).

 Tap into technology centres